Tag Archives: English

 Nikolai Mikhaelov (Николай Михайлов; Nicholas Mihaeloff; Mikeloff; Michaelov; aka Peter Lund; Fritiak)

 Born 1893, Petrograd, Russia.
 Sailor; machinist.
 1914 enlisted in British Army; fought in France, where injured and discharged; returned to Russia 1915 and drafted into Russian Army; deserted 1916 and migrated to England, the US, Cuba, and then, in 1917, the US again.
 (According to another source, however, leader of an anarchist gang that took part in “expropriations” in Petrograd in 1916 and fled to US after two members killed and he was injured in the hand.)
 Joined the Union of Russian Workers in Newark; 1919 also joined the IWW.
 Arrested March 1919; released on bail; expelled from the URW after his common-law wife, Celia Fisher, “had made overtures to the Police of Newark to furnish information.”
 Nevertheless, he remained “anxious to return to Russia to take part in the over-throw of Lenine [sic] and putting in effect pure anarchy.”
 Deported on the Buford.
-Wife and seven-week-old child remained in US and requested to be allowed to leave for Russia.
+Wife and seven-year-old child remained in US and requested to be allowed to leave for Russia.

 INS file 54616/106